aehrc/smart-forms/README.md

 NOTE: The app will not be able to view or save responses as it is not connected to a CMS client.

+### Adding my own questionnaires

+1. Use Postman (or any other API platform) to POST your questionnaire(s) to https://api.smartforms.io/fhir.
+2. Your questionnaire should show up on the Questionnaire page within the app.
+In case it does not, try using the search to filter down the results.

 ## Configuration